 In May 2019, the Company completed its acquisition of the business and assets of ROCCAT.
 The acquired intangible assets relating to developed technology, customer relationships, and trade name are subject to amortization.
-Refer to Note 2, "Acquisitions" for additional information related to ROCCAT's identifiable intangible assets.
+In January 2021, the Company completed its acquisition of the business and assets relating to the Neat Microphones business.
+The acquired intangible assets relating to developed technology, customer relationships, and trade name are subject to amortization.
+Refer to Note 2, "Acquisitions" for additional information related to ROCCAT's and Neat Microphone's identifiable intangible assets.

-Amortization expense related to definite lived intangible assets was \$0.9 million, \$0.6 million and \$0.3 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+Amortization expense related to definite lived intangible assets was \$1.3 million, \$0.9 million and \$0.6 million for the years ended December 31, 2021, 2020 and 2019, respectively.

-As of December 31, 2020, estimated annual amortization expense related to definite lived intangible assets in future periods is as follows:
+As of December 31, 2021, estimated annual amortization expense related to definite lived intangible assets in future periods is as follows: